Chicago Fed History: 1965-1988

 By 1970, 1,352 one-bank holding companies held more than one-third of the commercial bank assets in the U.S. Many of these companies engaged in non-financial activities ranging from agriculture to mining operations.
 In the five Seventh District states, 361 one-bank holding companies controlled 27 percent of the states' deposits.
 In 1970, Congress closed the loophole in the Bank Holding Company Act, and the Chicago Fed became responsible for overseeing all District banking companies and ensuring that they engaged in activities "closely related to banking."

 The end of the 1960s also saw the beginning of the Federal Reserve's responsibility for consumer credit regulation.
 In 1969, Congress passed the Truth-in-Lending Act and gave the Federal Reserve responsibility for implementing the legislation.
 From this relatively simple beginning, there was a stampede of consumer credit legislation — 13 separate acts were passed by Congress by the mid-1970s.
+And in 1977, Congress passed the Community Reinvestment Act, aimed at reducing discriminatory credit practices against low-income neighborhoods,

 Banks Go Toe to Toe with New Competition